xastherion/wordgrinder_installer/README.md

 wordgrinder_installer

-a macos installer for wordgrinder from David Given
+is a macos installer for wordgrinder (only text wordprocessor) from David Given

-easy download this script and give it rigth to run with
+download this script and give it rigth to run with:

 chmod +x wordgrinder_installer.sh

 then run

-./wordgrinder_installer.sg
+./wordgrinder_installer.sh

 and voialá!

+enjoy Wordgrinder!